Foliated stochastic calculus: Harmonic measures: Introduction

-In this article we apply stochastic calculus in foliated Riemannian manifold focusing mainly on the theory of harmonic measures.
-Precisely, we present an intrinsic construction of foliated Brownian motion via stochastic calculus adapted to foliation (Theorem 3.4).
-The stochastic approach together with a proposed foliated vector calculus provide a natural method to work on harmonic measures.
-Other results include a decomposition of the Laplacian in terms of the foliated and basic Laplacians (Theorem 2.1), a characterization of totally invariant measures (Theorem 4.3) and a differential equation for the density of harmonic measures (Theorem 4.6).
+The usual construction of the heat semigroup associated to the Brownian motion on the leaves use an analytic functional approach.
+In this article we apply stochastic calculus to construct explicitly an equation for the diffusion processes associated to this semigroup, Theorem 3.4.
+Among other advantages of this approach, the problem of continuity is automatically solved (see, \cite[p.
+188]{candel1}).
+Moreover, with this equation, many aspects of the dynamics of FoBM can be considered, in this article we focus mainly on harmonic measures.

-The article is organized in the following way.
-In section 2, we introduce the foliated operators and study properties of foliated Laplacians.
-In section 3, we develop the foliated stochastic calculus, where we construct a FoBM in a similar way of the construction of the Brownian motion of Eells-Elworthy-Malliavin (e.g. \cite{Elworthy}, \cite{IW}, among others).
-In section 5, we study the harmonic measures.
-Some examples are given along the text.
+Initially, in the next section, we introduce the foliated operators and study properties of foliated Laplacians.
+In particular, Theorem 2.1 presents an alternative interpretation of the foliated Laplacian in terms of the classical Laplacian in $M$, the basic Laplacian (Tondeur \cite{Tondeur}) and a geometrical vector field $\kappa$.

+In Section 3 we study the foliated Brownian motion.
+An stochastic equation for this process (Theorem 3.4) is obtained using the geometrical technique of projecting onto the leaves a horizontal process in the orthonormal frame bundle $O(E)$ of the leaves.
+Here we are inspired by Eells-Elworthy-Malliavin argument for Riemannian manifolds (e.g. \cite{Elworthy}, \cite{IW}, among others).

+The main results of this paper are in Section 4 where we study the harmonic measures.
+We start with totally invariant measures, which locally can be described as the product of holonomy invariant measures and the volume measure on the leaves.
+It is well known in the literature that their existence depends on the geometry of the foliation (see e.g. \cite{Garnett}, \cite{candel}).
+L. Garnett \cite{Garnett} has showed that these measures are harmonic.
+In Theorem 4.3 we prove a characterization of totally invariant measures in terms of the foliated divergent.
+Corollary 4.4 again characterizes these measures in terms of the usual divergent in $M$ and the geometrical vector field $\kappa$.

+Equations for the density of invariant measures has a natural interest in this context.
+See e.g. Bogashev et. al. \cite{Bogashev1} for the elliptic case or the corresponding evolution equation \cite{Bogashev2}.
+With this sort of applications in mind, we present a differential equation for the density of harmonic measures in Theorem 4.6.
+In particular, this equation provides a tool for studying the support of harmonic measures.
+Many examples are explored along the text.